Purchasing a mattress pad is an effective way to improve your quality of sleep without spending a fortune.

 Durability

 Durability can influence how long your mattress pad lasts.
-Generally, mattress pads and toppers last three to five years, though a product made with poor-quality materials that aren’t very durable could shorten this lifespan.
+Generally, mattress pads and toppers last between 3-5 years, though a product made with poor-quality materials that aren’t very durable could shorten this lifespan.

 Motion Isolation